andylindebros/LBDigit/README.md

             thickness: 10, // The thickness of the arms, Default is 10.
             distance: 1, // The distance between the arms.
 Default is 1
             color: Color.gray, // The color of the arms
-            highligtedColor: Color.red // the highlighted color of the arms,
+            highligtedColor: Color.red, // the highlighted color of the arms
             applyHighlightedShaddow: true // Apply shadows to the hightlighted arms.
 Default is true )
     }